Contact Us for a Free Consultation (213) 542-0979

 Insurance Fraud Lawyer in Los Angeles

-When it comes to insurance fraud in California, this is a huge area where the prosecutors and law enforcement agents are targeting because insurance companies are losing millions of dollars every year.
-Even the government loses money depending on what the circumstances of the case are.
+Insurance fraud is a huge area of focus for prosecutors and law enforcement agents in California because insurance companies lose millions of dollars every year.
+Depending on the circumstances of the case, even the government loses money.

-Some prosecutions for insurance fraud are under Penal Code Section 548, 549, 550 and 551 usually having to do with auto insurance, while other insurance-related fraud issues can be prosecuted by the EDD – if somebody is involved in an insurance fraud – talking about workers' compensation fraud or other types of fraud where insurance companies are being fraudulently deceived out of money.
+Some prosecutions for insurance fraud are under Penal Code Sections 548, 549, 550, and 551, usually having to do with auto insurance.
+At the same time, the EDD can prosecute other insurance-related fraud issues – if somebody is involved in insurance fraud – talking about workers' compensation fraud or other types of fraud where insurance companies are being fraudulently deceived out of money.

 Auto Insurance Fraud

-If it's a situation where a person is being prosecuted for auto insurance fraud this usually has to do with somebody trying to gain money from an insurance company by fraudulent means.
-They may do something related to their car where they claim their car was stolen or damaged or completely destroyed, and then they end up attempting to collect insurance proceeds.
+Suppose it's a situation where a person is being prosecuted for auto insurance fraud this usually has to do with somebody trying to gain money from an insurance company by fraudulent means.
+They may do something related to their car where they claim their car was stolen, damaged, or destroyed, and then they end up attempting to collect insurance proceeds.

-But in reality, they were the ones behind whatever happened to their vehicle because they either didn't want to make the payment anymore, they wanted to collect the money and use the money to spend it on something else.
+But in reality, they were the ones behind whatever happened to their vehicle because they either didn't want to make the payment anymore or they tried to collect the money and spend it on something else.

-All sorts of things I have seen used in order to catch people – because the first thing I can tell you right now when the insurance company gets the claim – the first thing they attempt to do is get out of paying it, so they're going to look at every angle.
+I have seen all sorts of things used to catch people.
+The first thing I can tell you right now is that when the insurance company gets the claim, the first thing they attempt to do is get out of paying it, so they're going to look at every angle.

-They've been cheated before out of money, so if they think somebody is trying to cheat them, they have investigators and they will send them out to try and prove that the person is attempting to cheat them, and they will not pay the claim.
+They've been cheated out of money before, so if they think somebody is trying to cheat them, they have investigators, and they will send them out to try and prove that the person is attempting to cheat them.
+They will not pay the claim.

 They will take statements under penalty of perjury, recorded statements, and again, they will even get law enforcement involved and make a false report of a crime so that the person is prosecuted criminally so they don't have to pay whatever claim the individual is making.